abiswas-odu/Disco/README.md

 1. GNU GCC with C++11 support i.e. gcc4.9+ or above
 2. MPI Library with MPI-3 support i.e. OpenMPI 1.8 and above or cray-mpich/7.4.0 and above.
 By default the mpic++ wrapper is needed.
 If you are on a Cray cluster and the wrapper is "CC".
 You will need to edit the compiler.mk file.
 Uncomment the line "CC := CC" and comment out "CC := mpic++".
-3. Zlib/1.2.8
+3. zlib/1.2.8

 ### Installation Steps
 1. Download the tarball with compiled executables for Linux or the source code at: [https://github.com/abiswas-odu/Omega3](https://github.com/abiswas-odu/Omega3).
 The code has been tested on both Linux and MacOS systems, but not under Windows.
-2. If you decide to download the executable, type `make` to build.
+2. If you decide to download the source code, use the following commands to build:
+	i.
+OpenMP version "make openmp"
+	ii.
+MPI distributed computing version "make mpi-dist-comp" iii.
+MPI distributed memory version "make mpi-dist-mem"
 3. If compiled successfully, the required executables will be built.

 ### Quickly Running The Assembler